abcfinlab/public-helm-chart/README.md

           value: "value"
 ```

+Each CronJob can be configured with:
+- `name`: Name of the CronJob (required)
+- `schedule`: Cron schedule expression (required)
+- `concurrencyPolicy`: How to handle concurrent executions (Allow, Forbid, Replace)
+- `successfulJobsHistoryLimit`: How many successful jobs to keep
+- `failedJobsHistoryLimit`: How many failed jobs to keep
+- `suspend`: Whether to suspend the CronJob
+- `startingDeadlineSeconds`: Deadline for starting jobs
+- `backoffLimit`: Number of retries before job is marked as failed
+- `activeDeadlineSeconds`: Time limit for job execution
+- `ttlSecondsAfterFinished`: Time to keep completed jobs
+- `restartPolicy`: Pod restart policy (OnFailure, Never)
+- `image`: Custom image for the CronJob (falls back to main chart image if not specified)
+- `command`: Command to run
+- `args`: Arguments for the command
+- `env`: Environment variables
+- `resources`: Resource requests and limits

 #### Merging Envs

 As of version 1.4.0, the chart supports merging the normal container envs with the initContainers or cronJobs envs.